marioy47/blog-posts/ansible-introduction-for-developers/index.md

 ## Special variables

 Now that we know about variables, wouldn't it be nice if we could store the username and password to a remote host in a variable file instead of passing it in the command line?

-Well... you can!
+...Well ...you can!

 Ansible has set of [special variables](https://docs.ansible.com/ansible/latest/user_guide/intro_inventory.html#connecting-to-hosts-behavioral-inventory-parameters) that can be used for instances like that.